k3jph/k3jph.github.io/_posts/2016/2016-07-17-read-response-parents-need-know-pokemon-go.md

 on risks, I told the story of how my children and I play the game together.
 Read more from Highya:

-{% include pdfembed.html pdf="Pokemon Go_ From Accidents to Stranger Danger, Tips to Keeping Kids Safe.pdf" width="100%" %}
+::document{src="/assets/docs/Pokemon Go_ From Accidents to Stranger Danger, Tips to Keeping Kids Safe.pdf" label="Open the PDF document" embed="true"}

 _Image by [Robert Couse-Baker /
 Flickr](https://www.flickr.com/photos/29233640@N07/27579849653/)._